biopharmaai/AIAgents4Pharma/docs/talk2biomodels/cases/Case_1.md

 **Q:** Show all species of a specific type in the model <br>

 ```
-show all interleukins in this model
+Show annotations of all interleukins in model 537
 ```

 <details>